A Storied Career of Global Success

 Bill LaRosa: Geneva Switzerland

-Chris Dessi: Best city to be an entrepreneur?
+Chris Dessi: The best city to be an entrepreneur?

 Bill LaRosa: San Jose California or Austin Texas (boom town…800 people per day are coming here from all around)